AWARD WINNING BLUEGRASS MUSIC FROM THE PALMETTO STATE

-PALMETTO BLUE was formed by a group of seasoned musicians from the midlands and greater Columbia area of South Carolina
+South Carolina Bluegrass Band PALMETTO BLUE was formed by a group of seasoned musicians from the greater Columbia area

-with a common vision: to bring quality bluegrass music to the public, with an emphasis on the traditional bluegrass style.
-Our
+of SC with a common vision: to bring quality bluegrass music to the public, with an emphasis on the traditional bluegrass style.

-shows are sure to entertain you, and you will hear old favorites, lively old fiddle and banjo tunes that will make you want to
+are sure to entertain you, and you will hear old favorites, lively old fiddle and banjo tunes that will make you want to dance

 Our band members are no strangers to the traditional music scene.
 In the 1970s, Chris Boutwell was the lead singer and